alunodoisgte/prep/admission/README.md

 > 🍎 This part is mostly for those applying for semester enrollment
 > and can be skipped by those doing on-site programs.
 It might be
-> worth reading for teachers and parents to give a sense of who this
+> worth reading for teachers and parents to give some context.
-> course is for.
-We heavily summarize this for students under 13.
+> We heavily summarize this information for students under 13.

 We welcome everyone to SkilStak™ from all backgrounds and abilities.
 In fact, often those that think coding might not be for them end up